Alex141/CalcBinding/README.md

 # CalcBinding

 CalcBinding is an advanced Binding markup extension that allows you to write calculated binding expressions in xaml, without custom converters.
-CalcBinding can automaticaly perfom bool to visibility convertion, inverse your expression and more.
+CalcBinding can automaticaly perfom bool to visibility convertion, different algebraic operations, inverse your expression and more.
 CalcBinding makes binding expressions shorter and more user-friendly.
 [Release notes](#release-notes)

 ## Install